 Setting it up

 Before getting too far into the list of features, what a lot of users are going to want to know is how the setup works, and how much process is really involved.
 It’s actually a breeze, and one of the things that stands out most to me.
 Even moving to wireless connection (which most people will obviously want) is no problem.
 You just plug the unit in, connect it to your router, and run some software on your computer.
+If you don’t know how to login to your router in order to set this up, you might want to read up on Netgear router access before you attempt to do so.
 Once the unit is setup, you just unplug.
 You’re walked through everything with better-than-average literature, and the software gave me no problems at all.

 I should note here that this is not the case with the competitors I’ve seen at or below this price point.
 Some brands have a somewhat convoluted process to get things going initially, and do not have the same kind of software.
 In the end, this may not be that much of a problem for users, because once you have them running, you never worry about it again, but it’s certainly a sell for me.
 I had the Watchbot fully set on wifi in about five minutes.
 Note to some with lesser reliable internet providers, you could experience recording problems so it may be wise to look into upgrading your broadband if you’re serious about your home protection.

 There is a very real question here when it comes to what you’re looking for this product to do for you.
 To put it bluntly, if you need really serious video quality, this isn’t going to do it for you (see video below), but nothing else close to this price is either.
 Looking at some competitors ranging from about half this price to more than double, the Watchbot had the best video quality by far.
 For most uses you might legitimately hope this will accomplish – from super baby monitor to in-home security – this will give you video quality that surprises by comparison.
 If you think you’re getting a license plate from across the parking lot though, you’re out of luck.